-- (1) Hedging transactions - A. The performance evaluation is based on the exchange rate cost on the Company's book and the profit or loss generated from the derivative financial transactions. - B. In order to fully grasp and express the evaluation risk of the transaction, the Company adopts the monthly settlement evaluation method to evaluate the profit and loss. - C. The Finance Department should provide the president with the evaluation of foreign exchange positions and foreign exchange market movement, and market analysis as reference for management and instructions. - (2) Transactions with particular purpose
+- (1) Hedging transactions - A. The performance evaluation is based on the exchange rate cost on the Company's book and the profit and loss arising from engaging in derivative transactions. - B. In order to fully grasp and express the evaluation risk of the transaction, the Company adopts the monthly settlement evaluation method to evaluate the profit and loss. - C. The Finance Department should provide the president with the evaluation of foreign exchange positions and foreign exchange market movement, and market analysis as reference for management and instructions. - (2) Transactions with particular purpose